ngenethlis/UCL-Pg-Tutoring-23/session_notes/ses5.md

 - the members are stored in memory in the order they are declared
 - the size of the struct is the sum of the sizes of its members
 - the typedef keyword can be used to define a struct and a type in one statement
-- A struct member can have the same name as the struct itself ( can you think of a structure that would use this? )
+- A struct member can have the same type as the struct itself ( can you think of a structure that would use this? )

 Syntax for declaring a struct :